linzhi2013/extract_codon_alignment/README.md

 Guanliang MENG

 ## Citation
-Currently I have no plan to publish `extract-codon-alignment`.
+Currently I have no plan to publish `extract-codon-alignment`. **However, if you use this program in your analysis, or you "steal" the idea/codes of this program into your script, I should be one of the co-authors in your publication!!!**

-However, since `extract-codon-alignment` makes use of `Biopython`, you should cite it if you use `extract-codon-alignment` in your work:
+Besides, since `extract-codon-alignment` makes use of `Biopython`, you should cite it if you use `extract-codon-alignment` in your work:

     Peter J. A. Cock, Tiago Antao, Jeffrey T. Chang, Brad A. Chapman, Cymon J. Cox, Andrew Dalke, Iddo Friedberg, Thomas Hamelryck, Frank Kauff, Bartek Wilczynski, Michiel J. L. de Hoon: “Biopython: freely available Python tools for computational molecular biology and bioinformatics”.
 Bioinformatics 25 (11), 1422–1423 (2009). https://doi.org/10.1093/bioinformatics/btp163